 Does the production of paper generate a lot of greenhouse gas emissions?

 The paper and wood products industry was among the first manufacturing industries to take voluntary action to reduce greenhouse gas (GHG) emissions.

 Since 2005, AF&PA members have reduced GHG emissions by more than 24%.
-And they’ve committed to reducing GHG emissions by an additional 50%!
+And they’ve committed to reducing GHG emissions by 50% by 2030!

 The paper industry is reducing GHG emissions by: